-In this setting, splenomegaly is the result of engorgement of macrophages with indigestible materials (eg, sarcoidosis, Gaucher disease, amyloidosis, metastatic malignancy).
+Infiltrative splenomegaly is the result of engorgement of macrophages with indigestible materials (eg, sarcoidosis, Gaucher disease, amyloidosis, metastatic malignancy).

 Tropical splenomegaly syndrome (or hyperactive malarial syndrome) has a female-to-male incidence ratio of 2:1.
 Otherwise, no sex predilection is documented for splenomegaly.

-No age predilection is recognized for splenomegaly.
-Nonetheless, the capsules of older spleens are much thinner than their younger counterparts.
+The capsules of older spleens are much thinner than their younger counterparts.
 The combination of capsular thinning with increased spleen weight and size makes splenic injury more common in elderly persons.
 These factors account for the increased likelihood of splenectomy for trauma in this subgroup.